For release June 10, 2022

 Finished Goods Inventory Index

-The finished goods inventory index rose to just below neutral.
-Non-durable goods manufacturing reported these inventories as contracting.
-Durable goods manufacturing reported them as expanding.
+The finished goods inventory index rose minimally.
+While non-durable goods manufacturing reported this index as contracting at a rapid pace, durable goods, trade, transportation and warehousing reported them as expanding.

 Background on the ISM-Houston Business Report and HPMI Calculation Methods